Market Volatility (VIX) Signal

 Signal Summary:

-- Configuration statement: Given a VIX level of 16.64 and an MVS_z of -0.13 (1), this setup aligns with Range-biased price paths and Normal volatility, where the dominant risk is Mean reversion, not Regime shift.
+- Configuration statement: Given a VIX of 16.34 and a composite z-score of -0.51, this setup aligns with Range-biased price paths and Normal volatility, where the dominant risk is Mean reversion, not Regime shift (1).

-- Conviction Band: High; Interpretation Confidence: High Confidence; Internal Conflict Flag: No. Signal Stability Assessment: Stable; Threshold Proximity: Near; Revision Sensitivity: Unknown.
+- Conviction Band: Medium; Interpretation Confidence: High Confidence; Internal Conflict Flag: No. Signal Stability Assessment: Volatile; Threshold Proximity: Near; Revision Sensitivity: Unknown.

 Methodology Applied:

-- Directionality: Rising values imply a transition toward risk-off and market contraction (1).
+- Rising values imply a transition toward risk-off and market contraction; falling values imply expansion (1).

 Key Dynamics: